ucsb/webguide/browsers.md

 As of June 2015 UCSB policy allows the use of Google Analytics for tracking website visitor statistics.
 But, departments and entities [using Google Analytics should abide by the procedures outlined by the announcement of campus support of Google Analytics and other click-thru agreements](http://www.policy.ucsb.edu/policies/advisory-docs/clickthrough-guide.pdf).

+While Google Analytics may be used on campus websites, the [UCSB Enterprise Technology Services offers the Piwik Analytics Platform as a service to campus entities](http://www.ets.ucsb.edu/services/ets-web-analytics) as a centrally hosted, on-campus alternative to a 3rd party vendor service.

 ### Vendor Requirements

 The standards described on this page may be used for vendor requirements.